EastMed-Poseidon Pipeline

 Levantine Gas for Europe

-The gas for the EastMed-Poseidon pipeline would come from the Levantine Basin.
-This deep marine basin holds an enormous amount of fossil fuels.[24]
-It lies in the Mediterranean Sea between Cyprus, Lebanon, Israel and the Palestinian territories.[25][26]
-Since the early 2000s, fossil gas companies have become more and more eager to explore and drill for new gas in the Levantine Basin.[27]
-The Russian invasion of Ukraine means gas companies in the region might move even faster.[28]
-For them, the EastMed-Poseidon pipeline plans are an exciting opportunity to search for and produce even more Levantine gas.[29][30]
+The gas for the EastMed-Poseidon pipeline would come from the Levantine Basin.15149 This deep marine basin holds an enormous amount of fossil fuels.[24]
+It lies in the Mediterranean Sea between Cyprus, Lebanon, Israel and the Palestinian territories.
+Since the early 2000s, fossil gas companies have become increasingly eager to explore and drill for new gas in the Levantine Basin.[27]
+The European energy crisis is giving their expansion plans new impetus.[28]
+For them, Europe's hunger for fossil gas is an exciting opportunity to search for and produce even more Levantine gas.[30]
+But even they doubt the financial viability of the EastMed-Poseidon pipeline project.15135

-At the moment, the only gas producer in the Levantine Basin that has formally committed to the EastMed-Poseidon pipeline is a company known for business activities in the legal grey zone.
+At the moment, the only gas producer in the Levantine Basin that has formally committed to the EastMed-Poseidon pipeline is a company that faces accusations of conducting business within legal grey zones.
 The gas producer Energean has signed a contract to supply the EastMed-Poseidon pipeline with 2 billion cubic meters of gas every year.[31]
-In 2010, Energean’s co-founders took advantage of a dubious banking scheme involving the Cypriot bank Laiki.
-The loans Energean’s co-founders and others received propped up the dying business of the Laiki Chairman and helped the young company Energean grow.12421 At the same time, these loans eventually pushed the Cypriot economy towards ruin.[32]
+In 2010, Energean’s co-founders allegedly took advantage of a dubious banking scheme involving the Cypriot bank Laiki.
+The international organization Global Witness investigated how the bank loans that Energean’s co-founders and others received propped up the dying business of the Laiki Chairman and helped the young company Energean grow.12421 At the same time, these loans potentially contributed to crashing the Cypriot economy.[32]
 Energean’s involvement further weakens trust in the EastMed-Poseidon project.
-Chevron, Eni, Shell and the other gas producers of the Levantine Basin have yet to put their name under the EastMed-Poseidon project.
-Nevertheless, they most likely stand to benefit if it goes through.[33]
+Chevron, Eni, Shell and the other gas producers of the Levantine Basin have yet to put their signature under the EastMed-Poseidon project.15137 Nevertheless, they most likely stand to benefit if it goes through.[33]15139

 A Gas Fortune at the Cost of Local Communities

 All along the route of the EastMed Poseidon pipeline, local communities stand to suffer from the project.
 The Israeli government senses big opportunities from gas production for the EastMed-Poseidon pipeline.
 Israel used to be completely dependent on energy imports.[34]
-Now, the country hopes that gas expansion and the pipeline plans will turn it into a major energy exporter in the region.[35]
+Now, the country hopes that its gas expansion and pipeline development will turn it into a vital gas supplier in the region.[35]

-Israel aims to generate huge profits from a resource that it refuses to share with Palestinians.
+Israel aims to generate huge profits from a resource that it refuses to share with Palestinians in Gaza and the West Bank.
 Although the Israeli government granted Palestinians access to a 37 km strip (20 mi) off the coast of the occupied Gaza strip, Palestinians have no say over the gas resources located there.[36]
 Israeli authorities and the military control the waters and gas fields.[37]
-The fossil money would not benefit Palestinians, who have been losing out on Israel’s gas ambitions and continue to suffer under Israeli occupation.[38]
+The fossil fuel money would not benefit Palestinians, who have been losing out on Israel’s gas ambitions and continue to suffer under Israeli occupation.[38]

 In Cyprus, the peace between the Turkish-Cypriot communities in the north and the Greek-Cypriot communities in the south is fragile.
 If the pipeline reignites military tensions between Cyprus and Turkey, the people of Cyprus will bear the cost of militarization.[39]
 In Italy, the Poseidon pipeline will run ashore in Otranto, only around 20 km (12 mi) from the Trans Adriatic Pipeline (TAP), the final section of the Southern Gas Corridor.[40]
-Many people living in the area have received fines and faced immense legal costs because they resisted TAP.[41]
-The Poseidon pipeline would deal them another blow.
+Many people living in the area have received fines and faced immense legal costs for resisting TAP.[41]
+The Poseidon pipeline would deal them yet another blow.

 Intrusion of A Biodiversity Hotspot